MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v17.md

     Version 17 introduces a system permission that protects these two actions.
 The permission is granted by the system object **6110 Allow Action Export To Excel**.
 Because of this change, users who had permission to these actions before upgrading, will lose permission.
 To grant permission again, do one of the following steps:

-    - If you have a version 17 application, export the **EXCEL EXPORT ACTION** permission set.
+    - Export the **EXCEL EXPORT ACTION** permission set.
 Then, import it to your application and add it to appropriate users.

     - Add the system object **6110 Allow Action Export To Excel** permission directly to appropriate permission sets.